Consensys/orion/README.md

 privatekeys = ["foo.key"]
 ```

-If you want to check all the available properties, check the
+You can check all the available properties in the
 [`sample.conf`](https://github.com/ConsenSys/orion/blob/master/src/main/resources/sample.conf) file.

 ## Code coverage